 - When the appointed executor is not a family member

-- When the executor named in the will has died or chooses not to serve (A person has the right to decline being the executor.)
+- When the executor named in the will has died or chooses not to serve (A person has the right to decline to be the executor.)

 - The estate is very large or valuable